nilinykh/01-par-gen/notes/2020-10-12-reviews-with-comments.md

 > NI: Agree, added some sentences in the section with self-measures.

 > SD: For (2) This is a good point.
 Rather than cherry-picking only good examples it also good to discuss shortcomings.
 This is what we are interested in as scientists.
 I assume Figure 1 shows a good example which comes quite early on but then I do not think we discuss qualitatively these descriptions.
 Shall we add another bad example and then discuss how the systems prodice good an bad sentences.
 I suspect the system will produce bad sentences when the image is challenging, as we were discussing earlier, when even a human had a difficulty to see what the image is about.
 > NI: added another example and wrote a short paragraph about good/bad generations.
-Thinking about some number which would represent what 'good' and 'bad' is, it actually can be a self-bleu score or similar, right?
-Going to refer to the evaluation section with self-measures when introducing good/bad paragraphs.
+Thinking about some number or score that would represent how good/bad paragraph is.
+The idea is that bad paragraphs are more redundant (repetitive).
+In the good example, which is in the paper, some models produce better paragraphs (vis+lang+att, for example).
+I will put an example where even that model fails and produces redundant text.